 Campbell is from a family of educators and is a product of Anchorage School District, having graduated from West Anchorage High School.
 His commitment to the community is reflected in his participation in local events and connection with his students' families.
 He can be seen at the Fall Festival, Science Night, and Skate Night (both roller-skating and ice skating) and helps with the cross-country ski club, wrestling practice, and managing the school's salmon tank.
 An avid outdoorsman, Campbell takes his students into the community for orienteering excursions, ice fishing and sled dog races.

 Campbell earned a Bachelor of Arts in elementary education from Eastern Washington University in Cheney, Washington, in 2010.

-"What I love most about primary-age children is their ability to feed off your enthusiasm.
-I think the best way to describe it is to..." (read more)
+"What I love most about primary-age children is their..." (read more)

 Anchorage Daily News | Apr 05, 2019 | Anchorage, AK

 Anchorage Daily News | Aug 26, 2018 | Anchorage, AK

 Alaska Dispatch News | Nov 22, 2016 | Anchorage, AK